Layout

 .
 The Location

-describes the top-left corner of the view relative to the Superview
+describes the top-left corner of the view relative to the SuperView

 's content area.
 The Size